jdhao/blog_source/temperature_in_softmax.md

     main()
 ```

-With different values of t, the output probability is:
+With different values of t, the output probability is (also check the title image):

 ```
 0.1 [8.194012623989748e-40, 1.928749847963737e-22, 9.357622968839298e-14, 0.9999999999999064]